mpi4py/mpi4py-fft/docs/source/io.rst

 mpi4py-fft works with regular Numpy arrays.
 However, since arrays in parallel can become very large, and the arrays live on multiple processors, we require parallel IO capabilities that goes beyond Numpys regular methods.
-In the :mod:`.utilities` module there are two helper classes for dumping dataarrays to either `HDF5 <https://www.hdf5.org>`_ or `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_ format:
+In the :mod:`mpi4py_fft.utilities` module there are two helper classes for dumping dataarrays to either `HDF5 <https://www.hdf5.org>`_ or `NetCDF <https://www.unidata.ucar.edu/software/netcdf/>`_ format: